|Star Apple, Caimito - Chrysophyllum cainito|

 Star apple trees are most widely grown from seeds which retain viability for several months and germinate readily.
 The seedlings bear in 5 to 10 years.
 Vegetative propagation hastens production and should be more commonly practiced.
 Cuttings of mature wood root well.
 Air-layers can be produced in 4 to 7 months and bear early.
 Budded or grafted trees have been known to fruit one year after being set in the ground.
 In India, the star apple is sometimes inarched on star apple seedlings.
 3

-oliviforme) is reported to produce slow-growing, dwarf
+Grafting caimito onto satin leaf (C. oliviforme) is reported to produce slow-growing,

 Young caimito trees should be trained to form 3 to 5 main scaffold limbs during the first 2 to 3 years after planting.
 Mature trees should be maintained at 8 to 12 ft (2.4-3.7 m) by annual selective removal of poorly placed and upright limbs.
 1

 In the first years the branches should be tipped to encourage the formation of a bushy canopy.
 A canopy with many branches will bloom earlier than a canopy without pruning.
 Annual pruning of trees at a manageable height and provide ready access to the fruit.
 4